Is GreenShield or GreenShield ZERO a fabric?

 Is the GreenShield Nanotechnology Safe?

-The GreenShield finish is made in Rochester, New York, from raw materials also made in the USA.
+The GreenShield finishes are made in Rochester, New York, from raw materials also made in the USA.

-What fabrics can the GreenShield finish be applied to?
+What fabrics can the GreenShield finishes be applied to?

-GreenShield is suitable for all fabrics, with a preference for artificial fibers.
-The GreenShield finish can go on any fabric that can safely pass through the curing process at greater than 250 degrees Fahrenheit temperature.
+GreenShield and GreenShield ZERO are suitable for all fabrics, with a preference for artificial fibers.
+The GreenShield finishes can go on any fabric that can safely pass through the curing process at temperatures in excess of 250 degrees Fahrenheit.
 Natural fibers can see equal performance, but may require a higher concentration of GreenShield to compensate for the lower affinity.

-Does the GreenShield finish cost more than other finishes?
+Do the GreenShield finishes cost more than other finishes?

-No. The price of GreenShield is similar to (if not less than) other commercial fabric finishes.
+No. The price of GreenShield and GreenShield ZERO is similar to (if not less than) other commercial fabric finishes.

 I’m a private consumer; can I buy GreenShield to treat my own upholstery in my home?

-No. GreenShield is a finish applied to products that are sold through distributors, manufacturers and other industrial and/or retail distribution channels.
+No. GreenShield and GreenShield ZERO are finishes applied to products that are sold through distributors, manufacturers, and other industrial and/or retail distribution channels.
 If you are a private consumer who would like GreenShield used in a household project, please request the GreenShield brand when ordering the fabric for your project.

-How long does the GreenShield finish stay on the fabric?
+How long do the GreenShield and GreenShield ZERO finishes stay on the fabric?

-The GreenShield finish is applied to fabric using standard industry processes; this patented finish is chemically bound to the fiber of the fabric.
-Thus the finish is expected to last through the life of the fabric, assuming normal wear and tear.
+The GreenShield and GreenShield ZERO finishes are applied to fabric using standard industry processes; this patented finish is chemically bound to the fiber of the fabric.
+The finish is expected to last through the life of the fabric, assuming normal wear and tear.

-The GreenShield finish may be applied to fabrics via padding, foaming, and most other standard application methods.
+GreenShield finishes may be applied to fabrics via padding, foaming, and most other standard application methods.

-Yes and no. The GreenShield finish itself has no antibiotic, antifungal, or otherwise microbe destroying properties.
-Instead, its exceptional stain and water resistance prevents fabrics from holding on to fluids necessary for the survival and growth of bacterial and fungal colonies.
+Yes and no. The GreenShield finishes themselves have no antibiotic, antifungal, or otherwise microbe destroying properties.
+Instead, their exceptional stain and water resistance prevents fabrics from holding on to fluids necessary for the survival and growth of bacterial and fungal colonies.

-Can fabrics treated with GreenShield be cleaned with bleach?
+Can fabrics treated with GreenShield or GreenShield ZERO be cleaned with bleach?

 Only on certain fiber types; such as solution dyed nylon, solution dyed polyester, solution dyed polypropylene and solution dyed acrylic.

-No. GreenShield normally does not have a barrier backing.
+No. Neither GreenShield nor GreenShield ZERO normally has a barrier backing.
 However, a backing can be applied as a separate process if desired.

 Do GreenShield treated fabrics have VOC’s?

-No. The GreenShield treated fabrics have no VOC’s (volatile organic compounds), nor does the finish used to treat them.
+No. GreenShield and GreenShield ZERO treated fabrics have no VOC’s (volatile organic compounds), nor do the finishes used to treat them.
 The GreenShield treated fabrics have been certified through SCS to be in compliance with indoor air quality standard CA 01350.

-Does GreenShield change the color of the fabrics?
+Does GreenShield or GreenShield ZERO change the color of the fabrics?

 to other treated fabrics.

-Does the GreenShield finish cause shrinkage in the fabrics?
+Do the GreenShield finishes cause shrinkage in the fabrics?

-No. However, due to the curing temperature exceeding 250 degrees Fahrenheit, some fabrics may require dimensional stabilizers when being treated with GreenShield.
+No. However, due to the curing temperature exceeding 250 degrees Fahrenheit, some fabrics may require dimensional stabilizers when being treated with GreenShield or GreenShield ZERO.

 Yes.
-Nanoparticle-based GreenShield finish does not change a fabric’s breathability.
+Nanoparticle-based GreenShield finishes do not change a fabric’s breathability.

-How does GreenShield compare to the Nanotex finish?
+How do GreenShield and GreenShield ZERO compare to the Nanotex finish?

-The Nanotex finish is a fluoropolymer based finish that provides water and stain resistance to a fabric, while the GreenShield finish is an inorganic nanoparticle-based multifunctional finish that provides equivalent water and stain repellency with 7-10 times less fluorochemical.
+The Nanotex finish is a fluoropolymer-based finish that provides water and stain resistance to a fabric, while the GreenShield finish is an inorganic nanoparticle-based multifunctional finish that provides equivalent water and stain repellency with 7-10 times less fluorine.